-Bur Oak tolerates very high soil alkalinity and is one of, if not the best oak trees for tough urban sites.
-It is also drought and pollution tolerant, indifferent to soil quality, and requires little maintenance once established.
+They tolerate high soil alkalinity.
+Bur Oak is one of, if not the best oak trees for tough urban sites.
+It’s also drought and pollution tolerant, indifferent to soil quality, and requires little maintenance once established.

 Bur Oaks, like all oaks in the White Oak Group, have less tannin in their acorns than those in the Red Oak Group.
 This makes them more palatable (less bitter) and preferable to wildlife.
 Blue jays and crows will flock to the tree for the acorns.
 Deer, squirrels, chipmunks, and other small mammals love the acorns as a food source.

 All oaks are susceptible to Two-Lined Chestnut Borer during the establishment period after planting.
 Apply a systemic insecticide containing imidacloprid to Bur Oak when planting to protect the tree from this insect.

 Don’t prune Bur Oak during the growing season.
 While not as susceptible to Oak Wilt as those in the Red Oak Group, the disease can still damage stressed trees.
 Prune only during the dormant season in winter after the leaves have fallen.

 We invite you to check out the Arborist For Hire lookup at the Wisconsin Arborist Association website to find an ISA Certified Arborist near you.